-To max out every game detail at 1080p, you don’t need a gtx 980 ti or R9 Fury X. If you have a budget of 180 to 230 dollars, you can get the best mid end graphics card for maxing out any game at 1080p easily and will still get more than 40 fps.
-These graphics cards are the ideal choice for gaming in 2016 as there is no game out there which requires more power than these gpu have.
+To max out every game detail at 1080p, you don’t need a GTX 1080 Ti or GTX 1080.
+If you have a budget of 180 to 230 dollars, you can get the best mid end graphics card for maxing out any game at 1080p easily and will still get more than 40 fps.
+These graphics cards are the ideal choice for gaming in 2016 as there is no game out there which requires more power than this gpu have.

-I have included the latest graphics cards from Nvidia and Amd.
-The last one is the best for price and is considered as the best budget high end graphics card that can give you 60 fps at 1080p.
+I have included the latest graphics cards from Nvidia and AMD.
+The last one is the best for the price and is considered as the best budget high-end graphics card that can give you 60 fps at 1080p.

-The gtx 1050 ti is the successor of gtx 1050 and is 20% faster.
-Most of the specs are same but cuda core, memory size and clocks are different.
+The GTX 1050 ti is the successor of GTX 1050 and is 20% faster.
+Most of the specs are same but Cuda core, memory size and clocks are different.
 But they are based on the same Pascal architecture and belong to the same entry level family.
-It’s a very good card for the price you pay as it’s an intermediate between gtx 1050 and Rx 470.
-Although Rx 470 is much more faster but I feel that Nvidia has fill in the gap between the $110 and $170 price range by introducing a $130 card.
+It’s a very good card for the price you pay as it’s an intermediate between GTX1050 and Rx 470.
+Although Rx 470 is much faster, I feel that Nvidia has filled in the gap between the $110 and $170 price range by introducing a $130 card.

-The EVGA SC edition is very compact and can be fit into any case.
-So for compact gaming pc’s this budget mid end card is very good choice and will be best for budget gaming builds with a small mini Itx case too.
+The EVGA SC Edition is very compact and can be fit into any case.
+So for compact gaming PC’s this budget mid end card is a very good choice and will be best for budget gaming builds with a small mini Itx case too.
 As this is factory overclocked, you will get a small boost in performance as compared to the other brands like Zotac.

 |Core Clock||1354MHz/1468MHz boost clock|